LazoYoung/course-registration-wizard/README.md

 # Intro
-University timetable wizard.
+University timetable wizard written in Java.

-Java 10+ is required to run this application.
+Compatible with all desktop platforms where Java 10+ is installed.

 **Disclaimer**: This does NOT accurately represent the latest data.
 Not suitable for real use.